 How did you get into cycling and what made you join Penge CC?

-I’ve always owned a bike (my mum and dad made me cycle around France for two weeks when I was 13!) and used to do a bit of mountain biking when I was younger but that was the extent of my riding.
+I’ve always hada bike (my parents forced me to cycle around France for two weeks when I was 13!) and used to do a bit of mountain biking when I was younger but that was the extent of my riding.
 In 2015, I watched my dad in the Prudential RideLondon-Surrey 100 and decided I needed to start cycling so went home, Googled bike clubs near me and was faced with the option of Penge or Dulwich.
 The following Sunday I turned up for my first Penge ride and I’m still here.